mvicendese/DifferentiatingMaths/Data/README.md

 World lessons are all the world text book.
 Perhaps this is now unneccessary with the "Lessons" file.
 However, there are a few subtopics in the world of maths that is not in a level text.

+The curric file is all of the curriculum.

+The Curriculum with Lessons in Strands is objects in objects!!
+Strands contain substrands that contain streams that contain curriculum codes that contain lessons.